-It’s straightforward to set up a temporary phone number by creating an account at any of several VoIP providers
+It’s straightforward to set up a temporary phone number by creating an account at any of trustworthy VoIP providers.

 Once you’ve done that, you can get one or more temporary phone numbers, which will be assigned to your account and accessible through the website.
 This means you can have as many different temporary numbers as you need at any time.

 If you want to make sure none of your conversations are tracked, then you should avoid using temporary phone numbers.

 You should also avoid using your phone number, as this is the most likely way third parties will monitor your conversations.
 A better solution would be to use a VoIP line instead.
 With VoIP lines being so cheap and easy to set up nowadays, there’s no excuse not to use them!